Xangis/wbsrch/README.md

 This uses Certbot for certificates.
 See config/certbot.txt for how to set up Certbot.

+# Settings

+By default when someone searches for a term that's not indexed yet, the engine will create a "placeholder" index term by retrieving a handful of title matches from the pages table.
+This is a load-intensive query if the database is of any significant size.
+Add a Setting to the database that is "create_placeholders" and set it to "False" to disable this.

 # Conclusion

 You should absolutely not use the WbSrch engine if you want to build a full-sized consumer-facing search engine.